The Colony Room Club: Closure

 In 2008, Wojas announced that financial pressure would result in his not renewing the lease of the club, and it would have to close.
 He auctioned off some works of art, including a large Michael Andrews painting, which Wojas argued were under his control.
 The sale raised £40,000.
 Wojas's actions triggered furious opposition from some members who believed that the assets belonged to the members, and took Wojas to court to freeze the proceeds of the auction.
 A new governing committee was elected, amidst scenes of conflict between pro- and anti-Wojas factions.

 A campaign to keep the club open was fronted by dandy and artist Sebastian Horsley, attempting to secure the use of the premises in the future.
 According to Horsley: "it has been a vibrant, unique and historical drinking den for artists, writers, musicians, actors and their acolytes.
 There is nowhere else like it in the world."
 He also said: "The Colony is a living work of art, it's a tragedy what's happening.
 From Bacon to Beckett, Rimbaud to Rotten, the Colony must not be forgotten."

 Wojas kept the keys to the club and closed the Colony Room Club at the end of 2008.
 Dick Bradsell was working as barman at the time of closure.

 In his epitaph for the Colony Room Club, novelist Will Self argued against the view that the closure demonstrated that "the old Soho is being killed off by smoking bans and other sanitising measures.
 The truth is that there was another criterion for membership: the hardcore members were first and foremost raging alcoholics."

+2023 re-opening

+In 2023, the Colony Room was re-birthed as the Colony Room Green in the basement of 4 Heddon Street, just off Regents Street, to significant national press coverage.
+For the first time the Club was open to the general public.
+Live jazz is held Wednesday to Saturday and a rotating public art gallery continues the club's art traditional.
+Monthly book readings typically occur on Mondays.
+The crowd remains vibrant comprising many contemporary artists, writers, actors and musicians alongside past members including Darren Coffield the author of "Tales of the Colony Room" who curates the Club.